coderefinery/DEPRECATED-software-licensing/talk.md

 ## Patents vs. copyright

-### When we create software, we create patentable ideas, copyrightable expressions of ideas, and trademarkable names
+### When we create software, we may create patentable ideas, copyrightable expressions of ideas, and trademarkable names

 - Patents protect ideas
 - Copyright protects the **expression** of an idea
 - Copyright is automatically attached to every novel expression of an idea (for a certain amount of years)
 - Software that you write is copyrighted by default
-- No person other than the creator has the right under copyright law to create "derivative works"
+- No person other than the creator has the right under copyright law to create "derivative works" (unless the license permits it)

 ---